riyanshibohra/riyanshibohra/README.md

 ### 1. [DataLens](https://github.com/riyanshibohra/DataLens)
 **Turn your words into stunning data visuals, effortlessly!**
 - Built a multi-agent AI workflow using LangGraph for automated research and visualization using tools like OpenAI, Tavily, and BeautifulSoup.
-- Converted natural language queries into dynamic, data-driven charts using an agentic AI workflow
+- Converted natural language queries into dynamic, data-driven charts using an agentic AI workflow.

 ### 2. [VideoMind AI](https://github.com/riyanshibohra/video-mind-AI)
 **AI-powered tool that converts YouTube videos into quick summaries using OpenAI Whisper and LangChain**